 How Do I Calculate Exact Duration Between Two Dates, Including Days?

-To calculate the exact duration between two dates including days, use the DATEDIF function: =DATEDIF(start_date, end_date, “y”) & ” years, ” & DATEDIF(start_date, end_date, “ym”) & ” months, ” & DATEDIF(start_date, end_date, “md”) & ” days”, replacing start_date and end_date with your specific date cells.
+To calculate the exact duration between two dates, including days, use the DATEDIF function: =DATEDIF(start_date, end_date, “y”) & ” years, ” & DATEDIF(start_date, end_date, “ym”) & ” months, ” & DATEDIF(start_date, end_date, “md”) & ” days”, replacing start_date and end_date with your specific date cells.

-How could you calculate the hours between two times after midnight in excel correctly?
+How could you calculate the hours between two times after midnight in Excel correctly?

 To calculate the hours between two times after midnight in Excel correctly, subtract the start time from the end time and then multiply the result by 24.
-Use the formula =(end_time – start_time) * 24, ensuring both cells are formatted as ‘Time’.
+Use the formula =(end_time – start_time) * 24, so that both cells are formatted as ‘Time’.
 If the time spans over midnight, Excel automatically considers the date change.

 How many weeks in a year?